Text encoders bottleneck compositionality in contrastive vision-language models: Introduction

 Our strategy is as follows: for a fixed pooled text encoder $\mathcal{T}: x \rightarrow y$, which maps from captions $x$ to vectors $y \in \mathbb{R}^d$, we test how accurately $x$ can be recovered by an expressive generative decoder given $y$, i.e., $\mathcal{P}(x | \mathcal{T}(x))$.
-In an ideal case, $\mathcal{T}$ should result in \emph{no} information loss, i.e., an exact reconstruction of the original caption should be possible, to account for visual factors specifically.
-However, we hypothesize that if a specific visually descriptive property (e.g., a spatial relation) can't be accurately decoded from $y$ (using a decoder trained with significant supervision), then it's unlikely a multimodal model can effectively use that property of $x$ using $\mathcal{T}$.
-Different from existing probes, ours doesn't require images, which enables exploration of a broader range of captions, e.g., creative text-to-image queries for which there may be no associated image (like \emph{``A penguin on Mars..."}).
+In an ideal case, $\mathcal{T}$ should result in \emph{no} information loss, i.e., an exact reconstruction of the original caption should be possible, to account for specific visual factors.
+However, we hypothesize that if a specific visually descriptive property (e.g., a spatial relation) cannot be accurately decoded from $y$ (using a decoder trained with significant supervision), then it is unlikely a multimodal model can effectively use that property of $x$ using $\mathcal{T}$.
+Different from existing probes, ours does not require images, enabling exploration of a broader range of captions, e.g., creative text-to-image queries for which there may be no associated image (like \emph{``A penguin on Mars...''}).

 We execute our probe using an increasingly-compositional hierarchy of image captions we curate, \dataname, which covers cases ranging from a single object with no attributes (e.g. ``a cat'') to multiple objects with attributes and relations (e.g. ``an orange cat to the left of a dog'').
 We also test counting (e.g. ``three cats'') \cite{segui2015learning,parcalabescu2020seeing} and negations (e.g. ``a cat that is not yawning'').
-We compare 5 text encoders, and find that top contrastive VL models are broadly ineffective at textually encoding spatial relations, numbers, negations; also, they frequently cannot match attributes to the correct objects.
-While some encoders perform significantly better than others, all underperform a proof-of-concept model which demonstrates that our prompts can be compressed to single vectors with little information loss.
+We compare five text encoders, and find that top contrastive VL models: (1) are broadly ineffective at textually encoding spatial relations, numbers, and negations; (2) frequently cannot match attributes to their corresponding objects; and (3) fail more as inputs grow more compositional.
+While some text encoders perform significantly better than others, all underperform a proof-of-concept model which demonstrates that our prompts can indeed be compressed into single vectors with little information loss.